 How do Everest double glazing windows work?

-What do Everest double glazed windows cost?
+How much do Everest double glazed windows cost?

 Sliding sash double glazing windows